In Appalachia, people watch COVID-19, race issues from afar

 Like COVID-19, the other great story of today’s America – racial tensions and protests – is notable here for its absence.
 Black life is something most people simply don’t see in southeastern Ohio, where the 2010 census showed a Black population of less than 1 percent in many counties.

-Around here, talk of protests against police brutality and Confederate statues immediately shift to criticism of the violence at some protests.
+Around here, talk of protests against police brutality and Confederate statues immediately shifts to criticism of the violence at some protests.
 While there have been a handful of protests in the area, and most people will concede that America has racial problems, many also believe they are wildly exaggerated.

 But things look very different in that small Black community.